 Bloomberg New Energy Finance clients have access to the expertise of the largest and best-connected team of analysts in the business.
 We have 200 specialists in offices around the world who are tracking the latest developments in the clean energy sector for you.

 Should you need a conference moderator or panelist, a source for a story, or information on a complex energy issue, our experts are available to you.
-Please contact our Press Officer, Noemi Glickman.
+Please contact firstname.lastname@example.org.

 Head of BNEF

-Jon has over 20 years’ experience of building professional service firms in the financial services industry, serving clients across the US, Europe and Asia.
-Prior to Bloomberg New Energy Finance, Jon’s career started with a decade at J P Morgan, supporting their Commodities business and Accenture within their Financial Services practice, including two years helping build the Asian Financial Services practice.
-This was followed by a decade where Jon was co-founder then CEO of a business consulting firm, m.a.partners, which provided services to the global capital markets community.
-Jon has a B Eng (Hons) in Electronic Engineering from Nottingham University and has attended professional development classes at Harvard and NYU.
+Jon Moore joined Bloomberg New Energy Finance in 2008.
+Jon has spent the last 8 years monitoring investment trends in the global energy markets.
+Prior to BNEF, Jon had more than 20 years experience of building professional service firms in the financial services industry, serving clients across the US, Europe and Asia.
+Jon’s career started with a decade at J P Morgan, supporting their Commodities business and Accenture within their Financial Services practice.
+This was followed by a decade where Jon was CEO of a business consulting firm, m.a.partners, providing services to the global capital markets community.
+Jon has a B Eng (Hons) in Electronic Engineering from Nottingham University.

 • World clean energy investment trends